 Sabine Klepsch (presiding judge)

 Update 17.09.22: On 2 September 2022, BioNTech and Pfizer filed a claim against CureVac in the patents division of the High Court of England and Wales.

 Powell Gilbert is acting for BioNTech and Taylor Wessing represents Pfizer.
-However, JUVE Patent has not yet had confirmation regarding CureVac’s representatives in the UK.
+According to JUVE Patent information, a Bird & Bird team is representing CureVac in the UK.

-Update 28.07.22: Düsseldorf Regional Court has now confirmed to JUVE Patent that papers were served in July (case ID: 4c O 38/22).
+Update 28.07.22: Düsseldorf Regional Court has now confirmed to JUVE Patent that BioNTech served papers in July (case ID: 4c O 38/22).
 A spokesperson for the court disclosed that Hoyng ROKH Monegier is representing BioNTech.

 According to press reports, BioNTech and its US partner Pfizer have now filed suit against CureVac in the US.
 The aim of the lawsuit filed at the District Court of Massachusetts is, according to the statement of claim, “a declaratory judgment that CureVac’s U.S. patents (11,135,312, 11,149,278, and 11,241,493) are not infringed by the mRNA vaccine against COVID-19 that BioNTech created and made available to doctors and patients with Pfizer”.